 MCT oil (branded by Bulletproof as ‘Brain Octane Oil,’) is medium-chain triglyceride (MCT) oil usually derived from coconut oil.
 And it’s very high in saturated fat.

 To make the high fat beverage, all three ingredients are placed in a blender for 20-30 seconds.
 The end product is a frothy, foamy, latte-like beverage.

 The brand’s founder is a former Silicon Valley entrepreneur.
 On a trip to the Himalayas, he consumed tea with yak butter.
 The idea for bulletproof coffee was born and is now a multi-million-dollar operation.

 As for the name “Bulletproof”?
-No, it has nothing to do with America’s obsession with guns.
-The term comes from the concept of ‘biohacking.’
+It comes from the concept of ‘biohacking.’
 Hacks are clever tricks to better yourself.
 For example, a simple nutrition biohack would be to eat grass-fed beef instead of corn-fed beef.

 Bulletproof’s founder has grown his fan base by sharing biohacking tips in his blog and newsletters.

 Bulletproof coffee, proponents claim, is a hack for upgrading to a healthier coffee.
 You become so-called ‘bulletproof’ because you can drink this high-smart-fat style of coffee in the morning and not feel hungry for several hours later.

 Is Bulletproof Coffee superior to, say, Starbucks?
 Or is it just the latest fad?